outcomesinsights/loadmop/README.md

 ### Loading Vocabulary Files

 - Download the [OMOP Vocabulary Files](http://www.ohdsi.org/web/athena/) and unzip them to some directory.
-    - In addition to the default selected vocabularies, also selected vocabulary 24 (ICD10)
+    - In addition to the default selected vocabularies, also select vocabulary 34 (ICD-10)
     - After downloading the zip file with the vocabularies via the link sent via email, run the java program to download the CPT codes, which can take about an hour.
+        - There are ~18,000 CPT codes to download one-at-a-time
     - Also, if on a case sensitive file system, add concept.csv to CONCEPT.csv: `cat concept.csv >> CONCEPT.csv`
+    - Unfortunately, this cannot be made significantly easier as the restricted vocabulary data can not be reformatted and redistributed due to the licensing agreement.
-- Run `bundle exec loadmop create_vocab_database /path/to/directory/holding/unzipped/vocabulary/files`
+- Run `bundle exec loadmop create_vocab_database <database_name> /absolute/path/to/directory/holding/unzipped/vocabulary/files`
     - This runs all the steps for setting up the vocabulary database, namely
         - Creating the proper tables
         - Prepping the CSV files to load into the database
         - Loading the CSV files into the database
         - Adding some useful indexes to the vocabulary tables

 ### Loading CDM Data

 - Run `bundle exec loadmop create_cdmv4_data /path/to/directory/holding/cdm/data/files`
     - This runs all the steps for loading CDM data into a database, namely
         - Creating the proper CDM tables